alhajee/ckan/doc/maintaining/getting-started.rst

 Creating a sysadmin user
 ------------------------

-You have to use CKAN's command line interface to create your first sysadmin user, and it can also be useful to create some test data from the command line.
+You have to use FMLD's command line interface to create your first sysadmin user, and it can also be useful to create some test data from the command line.
-For full documentation of CKAN's command line interface (including troubleshooting) see :doc:`cli`.
+For full documentation of FMLD's command line interface (including troubleshooting) see :doc:`cli`.

 .. note::

-   CKAN commands are executed using the ``ckan`` command on the server that CKAN is installed on.
+   FMLD commands are executed using the ``ckan`` command on the server that FMLD is installed on.
 Before running the ckan commands below, you need to make sure that your virtualenv is activated and that you're in your ckan source directory.
 For example: